Tschucki/shopware-servant/README.md

 ## License

-Shopware Plugin Servant is an open-source software licensed under the MIT license.
+Shopware Plugin Servant is an open-source software distributed under the AGPL-3.0 License.
+See [LICENSE](https://github.com/Tschucki/pr0p0ll/blob/main/LICENSE) for more information.